Time & Materials#

 Applied Entries#

-Shows the applied entries linked to the job ledger entry.
+Shows the applied entries linked to the project ledger entry.

 You can run this action from time and materials or from revenue entries.
 Your choice determines if you’re shown a revenue entry closing time and materials entries or time and materials entries applied to a revenue entry.